| |

 abused.
 They want so much to connect with other dogs.

-But what happens when humans and dogs grow up?
 I do not know any grown shy humans, but I absolutely know that other humans would not respond to them the way they respond

 to a grown shy dog-like myself-like the other day-like in front of a grocery store-like when my owner Mom stopped to talk